Already an ACE teacher? Go to the ACE teachers' page.

 The lessons are designed to be 30-45 minutes in length.
 We encourage teachers to adapt the lessons as necessary for their unique schedules, resources, and students.
 There are additional activity ideas provided for each lesson to enrich and extend each lesson for many additional lessons.

-May I invite others to teach some of the lessons in my class?
+May others be invited to teach some of the lessons?

 The lessons are written in an easy to understand, step-by-step format.
-We encourage teachers to invite parents, community leaders, as well as other employees of the school such as the counselor, PE teacher, secretary, custodian, etc. to share a lesson with students.
-Consider inviting Civil Air Patrol and/or Air Force Association (AFA) representatives to teach a lesson in your classroom.
-What a great way to involve parents and other community members in the educational system!
+ACE educators are encouraged to invite parents, community leaders, as well as other employees of the school such as the counselor, PE teacher, secretary, custodian, etc. to share a lesson with students.
+It is hoped that consideration is given to inviting Civil Air Patrol and/or Air Force Association (AFA) representatives to teach a lesson in your classroom.
+These professionals are interested in helping educators be successful in promoting STEM subjects and careers to youth nationwide- and, this is a STEM program they wish to help support in their communities.
+(To locate a CAP unit or an AFA chapter near you, contact firstname.lastname@example.org.)
+This is a great way to involve parents and other community members in the educational system!

 What is the cost of this program?

-Although the program is free to CAP members who are K-6 educators, teachers do supply their own lesson materials.
+Although the program is free to K-6 CAP educator members, educators do supply their own lesson materials.
 The ACE lessons, however, are designed to use inexpensive, easy to acquire materials, such as construction paper, glue, balloons, straws, etc. Costs, therefore, are minimal.

 You should receive an ACE registration confirmation email.
 (If you do not, please email email@example.com immediately.
 If you do not have an ACE confirmation email, we do not have you listed as a registered participant.)